 Land use has an impact on the basic water balance of an area.
 Total precipitation is divided into three components, including evapotranspiration, infiltration, and runoff.
 The quantity of each depends on the amount of precipitation, climate, vegetative cover, soils, land slope, amount of impervious area, and the characteristics of precipitation events such as intensity of rainfall.
 As land is altered from less intensive to more intensive uses, impervious cover increases, and the relative balance of these three variables is changed.
 The most dramatic effect is that runoff volume increases and infiltration decreases.
-The consequence of more runoff occurring more frequently is an acceleration of overland and channel erosion, increased pollutant washoff from the land to receiving waters, and increased flooding frequency.
+The consequence of more runoff occurring more frequently is an acceleration of overland and channel erosion, increased pollutant wash-off from the land to receiving waters, and increased flooding frequency.
 Decreased infiltration reduces the amount of groundwater recharge and leads to a loss of total water volume to supply streams, wetlands, ponds, and lakes during dry weather.

-The Falls River and other waterways pass through the Township on their way to Lake Superior.
-For this reason, it is important to manage stormwater to protect water quality.
+The Falls River, Silver River, and many other waterways pass through the Township on their way to Lake Superior.
+There are also a number of lakes and wetlands within the Township that should be protected as well.
+For these reasons, it is important to manage stormwater to protect water quality.
 Land uses that are of particular concern include vehicle salvage yards and recycling facilities, vehicle repair and refueling stations, vehicle and equipment cleaning facilities, fleet storage areas, marina service and maintenance facilities, public works storage areas, and certain industrial sites that manufacture, store, or transport toxic soluble pollutants.